terms & conditions

 3. FCRA Restrictions

-4.2 Subject to clause 7.2, ethiXbase shall use commercially reasonable endeavors to make any online elements of the Services available 24 hours a day, seven days a week, except for unscheduled maintenance performed.
+4.2.
+Subject to clause 7.2, ethiXbase shall use commercially reasonable endeavours to make any online elements of the Services available 24 hours a day, seven days a week, except for unscheduled maintenance performed.

 5. Customer data